To write something and leave it behind us,

 and international intrigue.
 Three young Americans are unwittingly

-drawn into the maelstrom of Presidential politics in Mexico as
+drawn into the maelstrom of Presidential politics in Mexico as the

-the violent indigenous uprisings in the State of Chiapas, Mexico,
+uprisings in the State of Chiapas, Mexico, and the drug cartel and

-and the drug cartel and weapons wars of today.
-300 pages.
+weapons wars of today.
+302 pages.

-Co-author James A. Kline is a retired psychologist currently
+Co-author James A. Kline is a retired psychologist currently living

-beginning of Appointment at Angahuan may be viewed without
+at Angahuan may be viewed without charge, and if you would like

-may then be purchased from Amazon.
+to read the rest, the entire work may then be purchased from Amazon.

-Click Here To Read First
+Click Here To Read First Three

-Three Chapters FREE
+Chapters FREE

 Click